-Number Guideline B9-1 The settings for 0-RTT are Good, Sufficient or P See Chapter 4 - Versions algorithms and options.
-Table 14.
-The settings for 0-RTT are Good, Sufficient or Phase out . ter 4 - Versions algorithms and options Table 14 - 0-RTT
+Number Guideline B9-1 The settings for 0-RTT are Good, Sufficient or Phase out .
+See Chapter 4 - Versions, algorithms and options, Table 14 - 0-RTT.

-Scheduling removal of phase out configurations
+Scheduling removal of Phase out configurations

 Phase out settings are known to be fragile with respect to evolving attack techniques.
 They provide a slim security margin relative to their Sufficient or Good counterparts.
 They are at a higher risk of becoming Insufficient in the near future.